sveri/friend-ui/README.md

 # friendui

 A Clojure library designed to wrap cemericks friend ([_https://github.com/cemerick/friend_]) library.
-It provideh templates for login / signup with email activation.
+It provides templates for login / signup with email activation.
-As backend it uses datomic and enlive as templating library.
+As backend it uses datomic (v0.9.4556) and enlive (v1.1.5) as templating library.
+Bootstrap (> 3.0) is required too if you want it to look nice.

 ## "Installation"